control-toolbox/CTBenchmarks.jl/README.md

     - [Interpolations](http://juliamath.github.io/Interpolations.jl/latest/)
     - [MathOptSymbolicAD](https://juliapackages.com/p/mathoptsymbolicad)

+## Important Note on Linear Solvers

+Some tests use the MA57 linear solver, which is often more efficient than the default MUMPS solver.
+However, MA57 requires a (free) license from HSL.

+By default, all lines enabling MA57 are commented out in the test scripts.
+If you wish to use MA57:

+1. **Obtain a license** for HSL from [STFC](https://licences.stfc.ac.uk/product/libhsl).
+2. **Follow the installation instructions** to set up HSL with Julia.
+See [this guide](https://discourse.julialang.org/t/how-to-get-hsl-up-and-running-with-ipopt/114138/3) for details.
+3. **Uncomment the relevant lines** in the code to enable MA57.
+    ```julia
+    # Optionally, set the path to the HSL library if needed:
+    # set_attribute(DuctedFanJMP, "hsllib", HSL_jll.libhsl_path)
+    ```
+    and
+    ```julia
+    #linear_solver="ma57",
+    #hsllib=HSL_jll.libhsl_path,
+    ```

+If you do not have a license, the tests will run with the default MUMPS solver.

 ## Unit tests

 The directory `test` contains the execution of the different problems from `OptimalControlProblems`.
 The goal is to compare the performance of `JuMP` and `OptimalControl` in terms of accuracy: